monopi/bittrexBot/README.md

 * extCoinBalance - off exchange token count
 * checkInterval - how often the bot will check for orders

+#### Note on Bittrex Transactions: If the transaction is less than .0005 sat, bittrex will ignore the order.
+So if you have a low volume of cheap tokens you'll have to leverage more volume.

 #### Example file

 ```json